The importance of data in today's world

 It's what you know

 Data is increasingly important in today’s world.
 Universities are using data to attract students, while families are seeking out data to make informed choices about where to send children.
-Duncan Ross, Chief Data Officer at THE, elucidates on the growing trend towards data usage.
+Duncan Ross, Chief Data Officer at Times Higher Education, elucidates on the growing trend towards data usage.

 Selecting a university is a time of excitement as well as apprehension – after all, it’s a sizeable investment of money as well as time, and many say it will dictate most of your adult life.
 It’s therefore understandable people want as much information as possible to assist this decision making.